mygithublab/test/README.md

  github-test-ubuntu-nagios-image
 `

-1. After Nagios completed initialized then, copy nagios and nagiosgraph var folder to local host where is running nagios container.
+1. After Nagios completed initialized, then, copy nagios and nagiosgraph var folder to local host where is running nagios container.

 2. Nagios/etc foler mount to github /etc folder, add host into object file, push to trigger a nagios restart.